 The Penn State Law Veterans and Servicemembers Legal Clinic (VSLC) offers students hands-on experience representing veterans and current servicemembers in some of the unique legal issues they encounter.
 Under the supervision of a faculty member, clinic students help fill the critical gap between the demand for specialized veterans and servicemembers legal assistance and the limited supply of such services in Pennsylvania and across the nation.

-The clinic focuses its work in three areas:
+The clinic focuses its work in two areas:

 - Veterans Benefits Appeals: The clinic handles disability, pension, and education benefits appeals, usually after a Notice of Disagreement (NOD) has been filed by a local Veterans Affairs Officer.